Moesif/moesif-browser-js/README.md

 Some utilities are based on underscore.

+To modify and build this library, please see instructions in Build.md

 ## Other integrations

 To view more more documentation on integration options, please visit **[the Integration Options Documentation](https://www.moesif.com/docs/getting-started/integration-options/).**